dogaegeozden/skull_downloader/README.md

 ## HELP

 Skull downloader is downloading media from YouTube using pytube package.
-And, there is a problem with download it may turn back to normal couple days later.
+And, if there is a problem with download it may turn back to normal couple days later.